What Rule Should You Follow For Effective Stock Rotation?

 How Do I Rotate My Stock?

-To keep your stock rotated effectively, it is essential to have a system in place.
-Start by organising your inventory based on the products’ use-by dates and create separate areas for older and newer stock.
-You may want to make a habit of placing older items closer to the entrance of your cellar or storage area, and newer items further away.
+It is essential to have a system in place to keep your stock rotated effectively.
+Start by organising your inventory based on the products’ use-by dates and creating separate areas for older and newer stock.
+You may want to make a habit of placing older items closer to the entrance of your cellar or storage area and newer items further away.
 This will help you keep track of your inventory and ensure that older items are sold first.

 How Do You Implement Stock Rotation At Your Premises?

-First things first, you should make sure that all of your staff are aware of the importance of stock rotation and understand how your system works.
+First, ensure that all your staff know the importance of stock rotation and understand how your system works.
 The following steps are essential when it comes to implementing a solid food stock rotation:

 - Storing or displaying food with a short shelf life at the front of the shelf